Reproducibility-First Programming Languages: Design Principles and a Practical Exemplar

 7.3 Performance Characterisation

 We benchmarked T’s Arrow-backed DataFrame operations against equivalent R (dplyr) and Python (pandas) implementations on synthetic datasets of 10k, 100k, and 1M rows.
-T’s columnar operations (filter, project, sum, group-by with aggregation) scale approximately linearly with row count and are within a factor of two of native dplyr performance for typical data manipulation workloads.
-The dominant overhead relative to R and Python is the OCaml–C FFI boundary for Arrow GLib operations; this overhead is constant per operation and negligible for datasets of practical size.
+In these preliminary prototype measurements, T’s columnar operations (filter, project, sum, group-by with aggregation) scaled approximately linearly with row count and remained within the same order of magnitude as native dplyr performance for the workloads considered.
+The dominant overhead relative to R and Python was the OCaml–C FFI boundary for Arrow GLib operations; in our experiments this appeared roughly constant per operation and less important as dataset size increased.
+These results should be treated as indicative rather than definitive until a broader benchmark suite is reported.

 The cache-hit rate for pipeline re-execution after incremental changes was measured at 100% for nodes upstream of the change: no node was re-executed unnecessarily in any of the experiments.
 This is a direct consequence of the content-addressed artifact store and the immutability guarantee: a node’s output is uniquely determined by its inputs, so if the inputs have not changed, the output is served from cache.